15 Best Free Summer Programs for High School Students

 Location: Online

-Eligibility: Applicants must be high-achieving juniors from high school, and from low-income backgrounds
+Eligibility: Applicants must be high-achieving juniors in high school from low-income backgrounds

 Subject areas: STEM